th3k3y/RepCounterBicepsCurl/README.md

 # RepCounter

 This project is a web-based application utilizing Flask to create a Pose Estimation API.
 It leverages OpenCV for video processing and MediaPipe for pose estimation, particularly focusing on arm movements.
-The application tracks the arm's angle and counts movements, which could be used for various purposes like monitoring exercise movements (e.g., bicep curls).
+The application tracks the arm's angle and counts movements and especially biceps curl repetitions.

 ![screencapture-localhost-5000-2024-02-03-22_36_21](https://github.com/th3k3y/RepCounterBicepsCurl/assets/49789253/3033e516-ef54-4927-866a-8d9eb7e4c35a)